Irwan Shah

 Muhammad Irwan Shah Bin Arismail (born 2 November 1988) is a Singaporean former footballer who last played as a central-midfielder.
 Mainly a central-midfielder, Irwan has also been positioned as a full-back, and occasionally as a centre-back when needed.

-Irwan Shah is the first Singaporean player to win the AFF Championship, Malaysian Super League, and S. League in 3 consecutive seasons (2012–2014).

 Club career

 LionsXII

 Irwan helped LionsXII in making history as the first foreign club to win the 2013 Malaysia Super League.

 Warriors

-Irwah left LionsXII to join Warriors in 2014 which he helped the club to win the 2014 S.League in his first season.
+Irwan left LionsXII to join Warriors in 2014 which he helped the club to win the 2014 S.League in his first season.

 Tampines Rovers

 Irwan scored his first goal for Tampines Rovers in a friendly match against Terengganu FA on 14 January 2017.
 He was also included in the 2019 Singapore Premier League Team of the Year.
 On 2 November 2019, Irwan scored in the 2019 Singapore Cup Final helping the club to clinch the trophy.

 Hougang United

 After 6 years at Tampines, He joined Hougang United in 2023.